nbfalcon/ptemplate/README.md

 Removing that feature or making it optional would be pretty pointless, as it would degrade ptemplate to simply being a fronted to `cp -R`.

+# Test suite

+Ptemplate has a test-suite, which can be found in `test/`, and can be run with `cask exec ert-runner`.
+A part of it involves comparing directories recursively, which is done using the `diff` utility (only tested with GNU diff).
+You can configure a different diff command to use by setting the environment variable `PTEMPLATE_TEST_DIFF_CMD`.